sxjczzl/Homebrew-brew/docs/Formula-Cookbook.md

 Make sure you modify `s`!
 This block ignores the returned value.

 `inreplace` should be used instead of patches when patching something that will never be accepted upstream, e.g. making the software’s build system respect Homebrew’s installation hierarchy.
-If it's something that affects both Homebrew and MacPorts (i.e. macOS specific) it should be turned into an upstream submitted patch instead.
+If it’s something that affects both Homebrew and MacPorts (i.e. macOS specific) it should be turned into an upstream submitted patch instead.

 If you need modify variables in a `Makefile`, rather than using `inreplace`, pass them as arguments to `make`: